Chillsmeit/chillsmeit.com/content/authors/Bernardo Melo/_index.md

 superuser: true

 # Role/position/tagline
-# role: 'Assistant Professor for International Macroeconomics<br/>Member of Dynare Team'
+# role: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Macroeconomics and Time Series Econometrics.
+bio: Sys Admin / IT Freelancer

 # Interests to show in About widget
 interests: